24th Month Blogging

 Content

-We are continuing to publish amazing content every month on Partners in Fire (subscribe so you never miss a post!).
-I like to mix the content up and write about a variety of topics each month.
-During our 24th month, we continued our series on Peer to Peer lending with a post dedicated to borrowing with peer to peer lending.
-We also expanded upon last month’s post “how much does life cost” with a great break down of how much going out costs.
-It was eye-opening to see how much money we waste on going out each month.
+During our 24th month, we continued our series on Peer-to-Peer Lending with a post dedicated to borrowing with peer-to-peer lending.
+We also expanded upon last month’s post, “How much does life cost?” with a great breakdown of how much going out costs.

-With winter coming, we decided to write a little bit about saving money during this time of year.
-It’s my first full winter as an adult (I’m used to living in warmer climates!) and I had to learn on the fly how to save money on heating.
+With winter coming, we decided to write about saving money this time of year.
+It’s my first full winter as an adult (I’m used to living in warmer climates!), and I had to learn how to save money on heating on the fly.
 I also wanted to know what people do for fun during the winter without spending all their money, so I sleuthed out some awesome cheap winter date ideas.

-One of my most popular posts this month was Squatting Your Way to Home Ownership.
-I did a ton of research on whether adverse possession actually is a legitimate method of gaining a home, and it garnered a decent amount of attention.
-The post opened up a lot of discussion with my real life friends, and it was a ton of fun to write!
+Our most popular article this month was Squatting Your Way to Home Ownership.
+We researched whether adverse possession is a legitimate method of gaining a home, and it garnered a decent amount of attention.
+The post opened up discussion with my real-life friends and was a ton of fun to write!

 Monetization